Schema๐Ÿ”—

 The Mutation RootType is optional, but if created, it must also include at least one Entrypoint, just like the Query RootType.

-By default, the name of the RootType type is the name of the created class.
-If you need to change this without changing the class name, you can do so by providing the schema_name argument.
+By default, the name of the generated GraphQL ObjectType from a RootType class is the name of the RootType class.
+If you need to change the name separately, you can do so by providing the schema_name argument.

 1